ClinVar Miner

 Genome-Nilou Lab RCV000644085 SCV002040530 uncertain significance Tuberous sclerosis 2 2021-11-07 criteria provided, single submitter clinical testing

 Ambry Genetics RCV002408557 SCV002717925 uncertain significance Hereditary cancer-predisposing syndrome 2023-08-31 criteria provided, single submitter clinical testing The p.I64V variant (also known as c.190A>G), located in coding exon 2 of the TSC2 gene, results from an A to G substitution at nucleotide position 190.
 The isoleucine at codon 64 is replaced by valine, an amino acid with highly similar properties.
 This amino acid position is not well conserved in available vertebrate species.
-In addition, this alteration is predicted to be tolerated by in silico analysis.
+In addition, the in silico prediction for this alteration is inconclusive.
 Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear.

 Baylor Genetics RCV003466927 SCV004205092 uncertain significance Isolated focal cortical dysplasia type II 2023-05-24 criteria provided, single submitter clinical testing